Star Twinkle Pretty Cure the Movie: These Feeling Within the Song of Stars: Voice cast

 Aya Endō briefly voices Tenjou in the beginning of the film.
-Newscaster Takehiko Ueda also made cameo appearance as himself.
+Newscaster Takehiko Ueda also makes a cameo appearance as himself.

 Production

 In June 2019, it was announced that a standalone film for Star Twinkle PreCure was in development, with Yuta Tanaka and Jin Tanaka as director and screenwriter respectively, whom both previously worked on the Go!
 Princess PreCure series and Witchy Pretty Cure!
 The Movie: Wonderous!
 Cure Mofurun! film.
 In September 2019, it was announced that Takayuki Hamatsu, Yui Ishikawa, Shunsuke Sakuya, Jin Katagiri and Ryūsuke Komakine were cast as UMA hunters: Gyro III, Hydro, Burn, Dive and Chop respectively.

-The film also featured newscaster Takehiko Ueda cameo as himself.
+The film also featured newscaster Takehiko Ueda in a cameo appearance as himself.

 The film features two versions of the song, titled "Twinkle Stars".
-The first version will be used as an insert song, sung by the voice actresses of Star Twinkle PreCure, while the second version is used as an ending song, sung by Rina Chinen, who voices Mary Anne in the film.
+The first version is used as an insert song, sung by the voice actresses of Star Twinkle PreCure, while the second version is used as an ending song sung by Rina Chinen, who also voices Mary Anne in the film.